- What Is It?

-- What is phlebitis and thrombophlebitis?
+What should you know about phlebitis and thrombophlebitis?

 What is phlebitis and thrombophlebitis?

 Phlebitis means inflammation of a vein.
-Thrombophlebitis refers to a blood clot causing the inflammation.
+Thrombophlebitis refers to a blood clot causing inflammation.
 Phlebitis can be superficial, in the skin, or deep, in the tissues beneath the skin.

 Superficial phlebitis is phlebitis that is in a superficial vein under the surface of the skin.
 Deep vein thrombophlebitis refers to a blood clot causing phlebitis in the deeper veins.
 Deep vein thrombophlebitis is also referred to as deep venous thrombophlebitis, deep vein thrombosis (DVT).